tryfoge/FogeMusic/README.md

 ## API
 ### ForgeMusic
-The extension which manages music handlers for forgescript
+The extension which manages music handlers for @tryforge/forgescript
 - `ForgeMusic.options` - The options that is provided to constructor
     - `soundsFolder` - The path to folder for sounds
 - `ForgeMusic.manager` - The music manager which manages tracks and audio players.